rahulsrma26/rahulsrma26.github.io/contents/about.md

 <div>
     <h1 class="noMargin">RAHUL SHARMA</h1>
-    <h5 class="noMargin">DL Scientist by profession, graphics and system developer by soul and RL enthusiast by heart</h5>
+    <h5 class="noMargin">DeepLearning Scientist by profession, graphics and system developer by soul and RL enthusiast by heart</h5>
     <p></P>
     <p>
     Welcome to my site.
 I’m a Scientist who started as a Software Developer in Microsoft.
 I started programming from very young age.
 My early programs are in C++ for DOS and in VB6 for Windows 9x.
 My early projects on DOS includes my own graphics library for VESA SVGA, a ray-tracing engine, 'wav' music player with visualizations, GUI library and Checkers game with AI.